Alimohamad21/Fruit-Ninja/README.txt

-N.B: right click on either fruit to begin
+N.B: run the jar file by opening the batch file(Run From Here.bat)
-     press escape(esc) to pause the game and press enter to resume each game mode has its own highscore difficulties change from starter to expert after reaching 30 points
+     right click on either fruit to begin press escape(esc) to pause the game and press enter to resume each game mode has its own highscore difficulties change from starter to expert after reaching 30 points